 Jamestown, founded in 1607, was the first successful permanent English settlement in what would become the United States.
-The settlement thrived for nearly 100 years as the capital of the Virginia colony; it was abandoned after the capital moved to Williamsburg in 1699.
+The settlement existed for nearly 100 years as the capital of the Virginia colony, but it was abandoned after the capital moved to Williamsburg in 1699.

 Colonization of the Americas

-Also by this time, the French were exploring Canada's northeast and, in time, would establish a highly profitable fur trade in the region.
+Meanwhile, the French were exploring Canada's northeast and, in time, would establish a highly profitable fur trade in the region.

 "It does not seem too fanciful to assume that some colonists in Jamestown, founded twenty years after the last Roanoke colony, might have encountered descendants of earlier transatlantic migrants without knowing it," she wrote.

-Disastrous early years
+Jamestown's disastrous early years

-The investors in London hoped that some of the Roanoke colonists (or their descendants) were still alive and, with knowledge they gained about the area, could guide the Jamestown colonists to minerals and a passage to East Asia, Kupperman noted.
+The investors in London hoped that some of the "vanished" Roanoke colonists (or their descendants) were still alive and, with knowledge they gained about the area, could guide the Jamestown colonists to minerals and a passage to East Asia, Kupperman noted.

 "Our men were destroyed with cruel diseases as swellings, fluxes [also called dysentery], burning fevers, and by wars, and some departed suddenly, but for the most part they died of meer famine," wrote George Percy, one of the survivors, in a report on the colony.
 "There were never Englishmen left in a foreign country in such misery as we were in this new discovered Virginia."